 With this, your problem of how to make AirPods louder should be resolved.
 If not, proceed.

 The AirPods and iPhone can often face the issue of synchronization and be unable to comparatively differentiate between the levels of ‘Full volume’ between your iPhone and AirPods.
-To rectify this issue, you will need to calibrate your AirPods and iPhone.
+You will need to calibrate your AirPods and iPhone to rectify this issue.

-- Start playing any sort of audio on your AirPods
+- Start playing any audio on your AirPods

 - decrease the volume of your iPhone device by using the volume buttons until you are unable to hear anything being played on your AirPods